almosttrivial/almosttrivial.github.io/_posts/2020-06-18-Basic-Category-Theory.md

 This construction might be familiar to those who know about **comma categories**, but I do not need this much generality here and will thus now discuss it.
 Indeed, now that we have recalled universal morphisms, we are done!
 Returning to our previous setup, we had a diagram \\(F:J\to\mathcal{C}\\), which is nothing more than an object in the category \\(C^{J}\\).
 We then defined the constant functor \\(\Delta:\mathcal{C}\to \mathcal{C}^{J}\\), and are able to phrase a limit as being a natural transformation \\((\Delta(L),\psi)\\) to \\(F\\) such that all other natural transformations \\((\Delta(A),\phi)\\) to \\(F\\) uniquely factor through \\((\Delta(L),\psi)\\) i.e.

 **A limit of \\(F\\) is a universal morphism from \\(\Delta\\) to \\(F\\)**.

+This might seem more complicated to some, but in my opinion it makes sense to actually define a limit first as a universal morphism from this constant functor, and then *simplify* and *unpackage* what all of this means.
+One indeed obtains the usual definition of a limit, but again that definition seems sort of odd.
+Universal morphisms also provide more intuition.
+A universal morphism from a functor to an object is just the existence of an object in one category whose image is closest to a prescribed object in the other category.
+This is why all other images *factor through this closest one*.
+Thinking about limits, we are looking for a constant functor that is closest to the given diagram, but the constant functor is equivalent to a single object.
+This furthers my previous comment that a limit is essentially an object that combines, or perhaps embodies, all of the structure of \\(J\\).
+Examples of limits like products, equalizers, and pullbacks also agree with this perspective.